pavanvidem/training-material/topics/microbiome/tutorials/metagenomics-assembly/tutorial.md

   It makes use of the Succinct de Bruijn Graph (SdBG) approach to achieve low memory assembly.

 Both tools are available in Galaxy.
-But currently, only MEGAHIT can be used in individual mode for several samples.
+But currently, only **MEGAHIT** can be used in individual mode for several samples, as a option in the wrapper.
+**MetaSPAdes** performs co-assembly by default if multiple samples are supplied.
+However, individually assembly can be enforced:

+{% snippet faqs/galaxy/collections_force_mapping_over.md %}

+# Assembly with MEGAHIT

 > <hands-on-title>Individual assembly of short-reads with MEGAHIT</hands-on-title>
 > 1.  {% tool [MEGAHIT](toolshed.g2.bx.psu.edu/repos/iuc/megahit/megahit/1.2.9+galaxy2) %} with parameters: